 Early Origins of the Killey family

-Another 93 words (7 lines of text) covering the years 1562, 1671, 1721, 1673 and 1719 are included under the topic Early Killey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Killey research.
+Another 47 words (3 lines of text) covering the years 1562, 1671, 1721, 1673 and 1719 are included under the topic Early Killey History in all our PDF Extended History products and printed products wherever possible.

 Killey Spelling Variations